Openings as of 3/24/2017

 Please come by the Jacksboro Administration Office for paperwork and information.
 Contact number is 940-567-7203.

-Qualifications: Applicant must possess a valid Texas Superintendent certificate.
+Qualifications: Applicant must possess a valid Texas Superintendent certificate, have a minimum of four years of teaching experience and a minimum of four years as a school administrator.
 Applicant must be an effective communicator with all stakeholders, an astute financial planner who is knowledgeable of funding sources and the budget process, is a strong instructional leader and possesses an effective management style and strong decision making skills.
 Applicant must possess integrity and strong moral values, possess small town values, demonstrate strong people skills, be consistent and fair and be civic minded and active in the community.
-Application Deadline: August 8, 2016 Please contact Darren Francis, Deputy Executive Director at Region 9 ESC by email at firstname.lastname@example.org or by phone at 940-322-6928 or 940-682-1639 for additional information.
+Compesation: Salary and benefits will be competitive with districts similar in size to Petrolia and the experience of the applicant.
+Must reside within the boundaries of the Petrolia CISD.
+A six month grace period will be given if adequate housing is not available at the beginning of the contract date.
+Deadline for Applications: March 17, 2017 Candidate Interviews: March 27-30, 2017 and April 3-6, 2017 Selecton of the Superintendent Lone Finalist: April 10, 2017 Employ Superintendent: May 3, 2017 Please contact Derrith Welch, Superintendent by email at firstname.lastname@example.org or by phone at 940-524 for additional information.

 Munday CISD is accepting applications for the position of Daycare Substitute.
 Interested applicants should apply online .
 Interested applicants should apply online using Applitrack or contact Joyce Sanders at Joyce.Sanders@esc9.net or 422-4321, ext.
 1, for additional information.
 To apply online, go to http://www2.esc9.net/munday/, click on Employment Opportunities, and click on the appropriate job application link.
 When completed and submitted, your application will be sent to the appropriate personnel.